syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 ## Expand or collapse the groups

-By default, the groups will be in expanded state in a SfDataGrid.
-However, you can expand or collapse a group in runtime by setting the [SfDataGrid.AllowGroupExpandCollapse](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowGroupExpandCollapse.html) as `true`.
+By default, the groups will be in expanded state.
+However expand or collapse a group in runtime by setting the [SfDataGrid.AllowGroupExpandCollapse](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowGroupExpandCollapse.html) to `true`.

 {% tabs %}
 {% highlight xaml %}